openstack-archive/fuel-plugin-lma-collector/doc/user/source/overview.rst

 Limitations
 -----------

-The plugin is not compatible with an OpenStack environment deployed with Nova-Network.
+* The plugin is not compatible with an OpenStack environment deployed with Nova-Network.

+* The Elasticsearch output plugin of the Collector is configured to use the **drop** policy which implies that the Collector will start dropping the logs and the OpenStack notifications when the output plugin has reached a buffering limit that is currently set to 1GB by default.
+This situation can typically happen when the Elasticsearch server has been inaccessible for a long period of time.
+  This limitation will be addressed in a future release of the LMA Collector Plugin.